1Hive/dandelion-template/README.md

 npm run test
 ```

-| Note that you will need to have all dandelion apps installed on the devchain before running tests.
+| Note that you will need to have all dandelion apps published to the devchain before running tests.

 ## Contributing